junxit/us-congress-bills-117/bill.md

   - **(2)** despite the legalization of hemp, some hemp businesses (including producers, manufacturers, and retailers) continue to have difficulty gaining access to banking products and services; and
   - **(3)** businesses involved in the sale of hemp-derived CBD products are particularly affected, due to confusion about the legal status of such products.
 - **(b)** *Federal banking regulators’ hemp banking guidance* Not later than the end of the 90-day period beginning on the date of enactment of this Act, the Federal banking regulators shall update their existing guidance, as applicable, regarding the provision of financial services to hemp-related legitimate businesses and hemp-related service providers to address—
-  - **(1)** compliance with financial institutions’ existing obligations under Federal laws and implementing regulations determined relevant by the Federal banking regulators, including subchapter II of chapter 53 of title 31, United States Code, and its implementing regulation in conformity with this Act and the Department of Agriculture’s rules regulating domestic hemp production (7 C.F.R.
-990); and
+  - **(1)** compliance with financial institutions’ existing obligations under Federal laws and implementing regulations determined relevant by the Federal banking regulators, including subchapter II of chapter 53 of title 31, United States Code, and its implementing regulation in conformity with this Act and the Department of Agriculture’s rules regulating domestic hemp production (7 CFR 990); and
   - **(2)** best practices for financial institutions to follow when providing financial services, including processing payments, to hemp-related legitimate businesses and hemp-related service providers.
 - **(c)** *Definitions* In this section:
   - **(1)** *Financial institution* The term financial institution—